 Notes

 - GCP requires attaching a Local SSD for NVMe‑class performance.
 Price is region‑specific.
-Example rate $0.080 per GB per month for N2 in several regions.
+Example rate $0.08 per GB per month for N2 in the Iowa central US region.

 - AWS i4i provides local NVMe instance storage, which is suitable for Erigon data directories.
 Validate the persistence model and backup plan.